 How is pumpkin good for dogs?

-Pumpkins are great for dogs for a lot of reasons.
+Pumpkins are definitely great for dogs for a lot of reasons.
+Some of these reasons are the following:

 It's jampacked with nutrients.
 Pumpkin for dogs is full of vitamins and minerals that help your fur-baby's bodily function.
 These includes: